afontcu/afontcu.dev/content/blog/wip/index.md

 ## In short

 Do you want to ship things quicker?
 Focus on the important ones and kill the others.
+Improve the flow within your system.

 This is way **simpler** (and cheaper) than increasing the rate at which your team completes stuff.